 With that in mind, the following specs are the minimum to get an average FPS of over 144FPS in DOTA 2 for a 144Hz display (1080p, ultra settings), however you may very well occasionally dip under that 144FPS mark with this kind of setup (read the notes below for more on that).

-If you scoff at the thought of ever dropping below 144FPS because you have the money to invest on a killer system and you want to take full advantage of your 144Hz screen (and you also don’t want to lower the settings to avoid dropping under 144), you’ll need to beef up your system a little more, however that's assuming ultra settings.
-If you don't mind potentially turning down a few settings to get a frame-rate you're super happy is perfect, the above parts-list is all you really need.
+If you scoff at the thought of ever dropping below 144FPS because you have the money to invest on a killer system and you want to take full advantage of your 144Hz screen (and you also don’t want to lower the settings to avoid dropping under 144), you’ll need to beef up your system even further, however that's assuming ultra settings.
+If you don't mind potentially turning down a few settings to get a fairly consistent 144FPS frame-rate, the above parts is all you really need.

-The most important thing for DOTA 2 would be to improve your processor, as the game relies a lot on the CPU, so to never drop below 144FPS+ you could forget about the i5-8400 and get an i5-8600K for even better performance or an i7-8700K if you want to really leave nothing to chance.
+The most important thing for DOTA 2 would be to improve your processor, as the game relies a lot on the CPU, so to never drop below 144FPS+ you could forget about the i5-8400 and get an i5-8600K (or newer but more expesnive i5-9600K) for even better performance or an i7-8700K (or i7-9700K) if you want to leave nothing to chance.

 Doing this, and keeping your 1060 graphics card, should get you to the holy grail of constantly over 144FPS at all times in 1080p on Ultra (assuming you’ve got the latest DOTA 2 patches, latest version of Windows 10, and your system isn’t clogged up or has other issues negatively affecting performance).

 If you want to go all out with your graphics to leave nothing to chance in that department then consider a super-strong video card like the GTX 1070 as well, as this should get your FPS up and over 200 FPS for no chance of ever dipping under 144FPS during chaotic scenes, and a setup of that nature will also play the game in 1440p extremely well.